-For further information on all four pathways opportunities gained through co-op, please speak with Ms. Laurie Johnson, NHS Head of Community Based Education (Co-operative Education)
+For further information on all four pathways opportunities gained through co-op, please speak with Mr. Rob Heath, KHS Head of Community Based Education (Co-operative Education).

-☑ COURSE SELECTION TIPS
+✓ COURSE SELECTION TIPS

 - Strong math skills are required for some of the skilled trades (e.g. electrical, automotive service technician).
-Check carefully, you may require MCT4C - If there is a skilled trade you are interested in, you should investigate co-op opportunities (e.g. construction sector may require you to consider a 4 credit co-op in Grade 11, in order to participate in the accelerated OYAP program in second semester Grade 12)
+Check carefully, you may require MCT4C.
+Please see your guidance counsellor if this is the case. - If there is a skilled trade you are interested in, you should investigate co-op opportunities (e.g. construction sector may require you to consider a 4 credit co-op in Grade 11, in order to participate in the accelerated OYAP program in second semester Grade 12).